Mill scale

-Mill scale is formed on the outer surfaces of plates, sheets or profiles when they are being produced by rolling red hot iron or steel billets in rolling mills.
+Mill scale is formed on the outer surfaces of plates, sheets or profiles when they are produced by passing red hot iron or steel billets through rolling mills.
 Mill scale is bluish-black in color.
 It is usually less than 1 mm thick, and initially adheres to the steel surface and protects it from atmospheric corrosion provided no break occurs in this coating.

 Because it is electrochemically cathodic to steel, any break in the mill scale coating will cause accelerated corrosion of steel exposed at the break.
-Mill scale is thus a boon for a while until its coating breaks due to handling of the steel product or due to any other mechanical cause.
+Mill scale is thus a boon for a while, until its coating breaks due to handling of the steel product or due to any other mechanical cause.

 Mill scale becomes a nuisance when the steel is to be processed.
 Any paint applied over it is wasted, since it will come off with the scale as moisture-laden air gets under it.
-Thus mill scale can be removed from steel surfaces by flame cleaning, pickling, or abrasive blasting, which are all tedious operations that consume energy.
+Thus mill scale needs to be removed from steel surfaces by flame cleaning, pickling, or abrasive blasting, which are all tedious operations that consume energy.
 This is why shipbuilders and steel fixers used to leave steel and rebar delivered freshly rolled from mills out in the open to allow it to 'weather' until most of the scale fell off due to atmospheric action.
 Nowadays, most steel mills can supply their product with mill scale removed and steel coated with shop primers over which welding or painting can be done safely.

 Mill scale generated in rolling mills will be collected and sent to a sinter plant for recycling.

 In art

 Mill scale is sought after by select abstract expressionist artists as its effect on steel can cause unpredicted and seemingly random abstract organic visual effects.
-Although the majority of mill scale is removed during its passage through scale breaker rolls during manufacturing, smaller structurally inconsequential residue can be visible.
+Although the majority of mill scale is removed from steel during its passage through scale breaker rolls during manufacturing, smaller structurally inconsequential residue can be visible.
 Leveraging this processing vestige by accelerating its corrosive effects through the metallurgical use of phosphoric acid or in conjunction with selenium dioxide can create a high contrast visual substrate onto which other compositional elements can be added.